AlphaBravoCompany/ab-training-labs/rancher-fundamentals/section-4-labs/README.md

 In your own deployments, it is recommended to have a Rancher MCM UI running for each connected network of clusters.
 Meaning if you have 3 clusters running that are all on the IL level or network, you can manage them from a single Rancher UI.

-If you are running multiple disconnected clusters, you can run a single, lightweight Rancher UI to manage each.
+If you are running multiple disconnected clusters, you can run a single Rancher MCM UI to manage each.

 ____